 Frugal people are not afraid to pay a premium for a pair of New Balance running shoes than to buy a generic pair of runners because they value comfort and durability.
 They expect the pair of New Balance will likely have better support for the feet and will last longer than a pair of no-name runners.

 A cheap person doesn’t like to spend money and will buy the lowest-priced item.
-They will sacrifice quality for price any day.
+They will sacrifice quality along with their health for a price any day.